CanberkTimurlenk/CarRentalApp/README.md

   This helps reduce the load on the server, decrease network traffic, and allows for faster responses on the client side.

   API supports to generation of paginated responses.
-PageSize and Current Page could be set by query string.
+PageSize and Current Page could be set via query string.
 Generated responses has also a header that named "X-Pagination" that include information about pagination applied.